crest-summit/summit-docs/docs/data/Editor.md

 The first item in the Submission Instruction Requirements list asks if there are any unique RFP Instructions or Submission Requirements.
 This item should be used to communicate and track unique requirements such as specific file types to be emailed or if there are different deadlines for separate sections of the proposal.

-## Policy
-This subsection contains checklist and data for OSP personnel to manage the status of the proposal.
+**Policy** - This subsection contains checklist and data for OSP personnel to manage the status of the proposal.
 The Administrative Documents Received Checklist item tracks the receipt of documents in compliance with OSP Policy 10-01.
 Administrative documents can be attached here and the notes feature used to communicate about them.
 The SPAF should be attached to the Administrative Documents checklist item.
 See the Tools/Requirements section for more information on using the Requirements feature.

-## Science and Technical Documents
-This subsection currently includes only a checklist item for Technical Documents Received.
+**Science and Technical Documents** - This subsection currently includes only a checklist item for Technical Documents Received.
 Except for proposals being submitted through Cayuse or Fastlane, the Support Staff User must attach the proposal documents to be submitted to the sponsor in the Technical Documents checklist item.
 This should include the full proposal the Pre-Award Associate will submit to the sponsor.
 The checklist is marked complete to track compliance with OSP Policy 10-01.
 See the Tools/Requirements section for more information on using the Requirements feature.

 # Budget
 If a Budget Request was made during the Proposal Initiation, the information displays in this section.
 If no Budget Request was made, the option to request a budget is available: